Alert

 • Medical consultant file reviews

-• Physical therapy/chiropractic repots/program reports
+• Physiotherapy/chiropractic/program reports

-Arrange payment for travel, meal and accommodation allowances when required
+Arrange payment for travel, meal and accommodation allowances when required.

-eCO task - Update the authorized medication (AUM) line with the authorized time frame for approved opioids (not more than one year), or the date of conclusion at the end of the taper.
+Update the authorized medication (AUM) line with the authorized time frame for approved opioids (not more than one year), or the date of conclusion at the end of the taper.

 Palliative care